Loss Ratio – Pet Insurance Terms

 A loss ratio is the relationship of incurred losses (claims paid) compared to premiums collected.
-It is always presented as a percentage.
+Essentially it’s the amount of total claims paid out for pet veterinary expenses divided by the amount of premium collected from pet parents.
+The loss ratio for a give company is always presented as a percentage.

 Let’s say a pet insurance company paid out $55 million in claims last year and collected $100 million in premium.
 Their loss ratio would be 55%.